skilesare/art_and_democratic_hypercatallaxy/README.md

 Why Art?
 We propose that people should be 'compensated for the full out put of their labor'.
 Their labor is their Art.
 A unit of production echos into the future indefinitely and each laborer should have some right to the value produced from their own labor.

 This idea of 'full output of labor' was originally a socialist and communist ideal.
 I in no way want to be associated with those movements.
 In fact, I have attempted to swing this concept completely on its head.
-In a sense, my conclusion is that the communists and socialists missed the fact that laborers were not obtaining their full output because society wast capitalistic enough.
+In a sense, my conclusion is that the communists and socialists missed the fact that laborers were not obtaining their full output because society was not capitalistic enough.
 At the same time, the hypercapitalism I propose is a much more egalitarian system than our current form of capitalism.

-In book I take a look at the pattern language considered for this document.

-In book II I take a look at democratic hypercapitalism and analyze how it corresponds to our chosen pattern language.
-Here we build a form language of items to use in the construction of our new form of money.

-In book III we discuss a theoretical coin called 'art' which seeks to
+In book I we discuss a theoretical coin called 'art' which seeks to

 * institutionalize hypercapitalism
 * bring about the simplification of taxes